Skip to main content

 Buy the EcoFlow PowerPulse 2 if:

-• You already own an EcoFlow PowerOcean battery or solar system
+• You already own or are buying an EcoFlow PowerOcean battery and want one app for everything

 Detailed breakdown